 Follow these directions to cook mahi in a skillet in under 10 minutes.

-- Cut into four equal-sized pieces, 4 to 6 ounces each.
-Rinse the fish and pat dry with paper towels.
+- Cut the fish into four equal-sized pieces, 4 to 6 ounces each.
+Rinse and pat dry with paper towels.

 - Salt and pepper the fish on both sides